-Date or Muhurat for Ahoi-athen or Ahoi Ashtami 2018
+Date or Muhurat for Ahoi-Athen or Ahoi Ashtami Vrat, Puja 2020

-Ahoi Ashtami Vrat will be observed on Wednesday, October 31, 2018, this year.
-Evening time after the sunset is considered the best time for performing Ahoi or Hoi Puja.
+Ahoi Ashtami Vrat will be observed on Sunday, November 8, 2020.
+Shubh Muhurat for Puja is from 05:19 PM to 06: 37 PM. this year.
+The evening time after the sunset is considered the best time for performing Ahoi or Hoi Puja.

-Method of Ahoi Athen/ Hoi Ma Puja or Ahoi Ashtami Vrat
+Method of Ahoi Athen/ Hoi Ma Puja or Ahoi Ashtami Vrat, Puja

-In some of traditional Indian families, making of a garland for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami, is a part of an important tradition.
-It can be worn in the neck as a silver chain or necklace.
+In some of the traditional Indian families, making of a garland for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami.
+It is a part of an important tradition.
+It can be worn on the neck as a silver chain or necklace.

 Fasting women worship and perform Puja, Arti with Deepak and offer Bhoga and Jal(holy water) to Ma Parvati, Lord Ganesha, Mata Ahoi and Sei, traditionally.